NguyenTanKhanh/Hit_to_lead/README.md

 # Hit2Lead_K_test

-This is process to optimize hit to lead by intergated DrugEx and Vina Step 0: run "!drugex download" to download the dataset for training model Step 1: Run 1.run_training.sh to train the generation model Step 2: Run 2.run_lead_generation.sh to create new molecules containing scaffold Step 2.1: Run python generate_molecule_image.py to see image of generation_compound Step 3: Run 3.run_vinascreen.sh to dock list compounds to target protein
+This is process to optimize hit to lead by intergated DrugEx and Vina

+Step 1: Run 1.run_training.sh to train the generation model

+Step 2: Run 2.run_lead_generation.sh to create new molecules containing scaffold

+Step 2.1: Run python generate_molecule_image.py to see image of generation_compound

+Step 3: Run 3.run_vinascreen.sh to dock list compounds to target protein